 Study strategy

-We analyzed different variables in order to characterize the clinical presentation and to find some diagnostic clues for myocarditis in children.
-Also, patients were divided into two groups based on the presence of poor early (at hospital discharge) and late (1 year after admission) outcomes.
+We analyzed different variables in order to characterize the clinical presentation and to find diagnostic clues for myocarditis in children.
+Also, patients were divided into two groups based on the presence of poor early (at hospital discharge) and late (1 yr after admission) outcomes.
 Then, we looked for risk factors for poor outcomes at the presentation in our pediatric myocarditis cohort.

 Statistical analysis

-Data are presented descriptively, using frequency and percentage for qualitative variables.
-Quantitative variables were expressed using the mean (± SD) or the median and interquartile range, according to the variable’s distribution (tested with Shapiro-Wilk normality test).
+Data are presented descriptively using frequency and percentage for qualitative variables.
+Quantitative variables were expressed using the mean (± SD) or the median and interquartile range according to the variable’s distribution (tested with Shapiro-Wilk normality test).
 For bivariate analysis, unpaired two-tailed Student’s t-test or Mann-Whitney U-test was used depending on the distribution of the studied variables.
 Chi-squared test was used to compare categorical variables (Fisher’s exact test was used when the expected frequency was less than 5).
 The relation among quantitative variables was explored through estimation of Pearson or Spearman correlation coefficients.
 Multivariable stepwise logistic regression analysis was performed using all variables that had been selected by univariate analysis to determine independent factors that predicted a poor early or late outcome in our population study, and the results were expressed as an odds ratio (OR) with a 95%CI.
 Significance level was considered as P < 0.05.
 A 95%CI that did not include 1.0 was interpreted to indicate statistical significance.
 Analyses were performed using the Stata 13.0.
 (StataCorp.
 2013.
 Stata Statistical Software: Release 13.
-College Station, TX: StataCorp LP).
+College Station, TX, United States: StataCorp LP).

 RESULTS

 A total of 42 patients (69% male) met study inclusion criteria.
-The median age was 8 (1.5-12) years, with a bimodal age presentation: most cases were children < 2-year-old and > 12-year-old (35% for each group; Figure 1).
+The median age was 8 (1.5-12) years with a bimodal age presentation: most cases were children < 2-years-old and > 12-year-old (35% for each group; Figure 1).
 Table 1 provides the baseline data of the patients enrolled.

-Clinical presentation at Emergency Department (ED)
+Clinical presentation at the Emergency Department (ED)

-The diagnosis of myocarditis was made after a median of 5 (2-10) d from the initial symptoms, and the patients consulted to ED a median of 2 (1-2) times prior to their admission.
-The definitive diagnosis of myocarditis was made during the first visit at our ED in 41% of patients, 34% of cases were children > 10-year-old with the ACS-like presentation, and 7% were infants with FM.
-Most patients (59%) required 2 or more visits to the ED before the diagnosis of myocarditis.
-A previous diagnosis different from myocarditis was made in 52% of cases; 31% were categorized as respiratory infection (bronchiolitis, pneumonia and upper respiratory tract infection), 17% as gastrointestinal infection, 2% as urinary tract infection, and 2% as infantile colic.
+The diagnosis of myocarditis was made after a median of 5 (2-10) d from the initial symptoms, and the patients consulted to the ED a median of 2 (1-2) times prior to their admission.
+The definitive diagnosis of myocarditis was made during the first visit at our ED in 41% of patients, 34% of cases were children > 10-years-old with the ACS-like presentation, and 7% were infants with FM.
+Most patients (59%) required two or more visits to the ED before the diagnosis of myocarditis.
+A previous diagnosis different from myocarditis was made in 52% of cases; 31% were categorized as respiratory infection (bronchiolitis, pneumonia, and upper respiratory tract infection), 17% as gastrointestinal infection, 2% as urinary tract infection, and 2% as infantile colic.
 The majority of patients (69%) presented a viral infection prior to the diagnosis, and a positive microbiologic study by serology or blood-PCR was observed in 47% of patients, with Coxsackie (30%) and Parvovirus B19 (20%) as the most prevalent agents.